mochman/node-red-contrib-light-transition/README.md

 This node will stop running when it has reached the last step.
 It will send a `msg.payload` of `complete` out of the second output on the node.
 You can also manually stop the node by sending a `msg.payload` of `stop` or `STOP`.
 The node will end its loop and send a `msg.payload` of `stopped` out of the second output.

+## **Localization**

+If you would like to help with translating, please see the [locales](https://github.com/mochman/node-red-contrib-light-transition/tree/main/locales) folder for examples of what needs to be translated.

 ## **Notes**

 - If the "Weighted" color transition is changing colors too fast, try using the "Half & Half" transition type.